ThefrenchyHB/export_gcal_to_gsheet/README.md

 # export_gcal_to_gsheet
-he export_gcal_to_gsheet function is designed to export events from a Google Calendar to a Google Sheet within a specified date range.
+The export_gcal_to_gsheet function is designed to export events from a Google Calendar to a Google Sheet within a specified date range.
 Let's break down what this function does and how it accomplishes the task:

 Authentication and Calendar Retrieval: